 Born Eilleen Regina Edwards in Windsor, Ontario, her self-titled debut album commercially bombed in 1993.
 However, a collaboration with Robert John Lange produced the studio album The Women in Me.
 This album brought Twain worldwide recognition, selling over 20 million albums.

-Her third album, Come On Over, produced eleven better results, selling 40 million albums and giving the world singles like “That Don’t Impress Me Much” and “Man!
+Her third album, Come On Over, produced even better results, selling 40 million albums and giving the world singles like “That Don’t Impress Me Much” and “Man!
 I Feel Like a Woman!”

 3. Alanis Morissette

-Alanis Morissette began her career with two slightly successful dance-pop albums but really stepped into her own with Jagged Little Pill, which combined elements of alt-rock and post-grunge.
+Singer-songwriter Alanis Morissette began her career with two slightly successful dance-pop albums but really stepped into her own with Jagged Little Pill in 1995, which combined elements of alt rock and post-grunge.

-She holds the record for most No. 1 hits on the Billboard Alternative Songs chart for any female recording artist, sold over 75 million records, and won 7 Grammys.
+Morissette holds the record for most #1 hits on the Billboard Alternative Songs chart for any female recording artist, sold over 75 million records, and won 7 Grammys.

 4. Sarah McLachlan